lasersharkkiller/security_stuff/SentinelOne Hunting/Persistence/readme.md

 OR (TgtProcName = "at.exe" AND TgtProcCmdLine ContainsCIS "/interactive ")
 OR ((( TgtProcName In Contains Anycase ("bitsadmin.exe","desktopimgdownldr.exe") AND ( TgtProcCmdLine RegExp "https?:\/\/(www\.)?[-a-zA-Z0-9@:%._\+~#=]{1,256}\.[a-zA-Z0-9()]{1,6}\b([-a-zA-Z0-9()@:%_\+.~#?&//=]*)" OR TgtProcCmdLine ContainsCIS "/setnotifycmdline " ) ) OR ( TgtProcName = "powershell.exe" AND TgtProcCmdLine ContainsCIS "Start-BitsTransfer" ) ) AND SrcProcParentName Not In ("services.exe","smss.exe","wininit.exe") AND NOT SrcProcPublisher = "LENOVO")
 OR (((SrcProcCmdScript Contains "COR_" AND SrcProcCmdScript Contains "\Environment")  OR RegistryKeyPath Contains "COR_PROFILER_PATH" OR SrcProcCmdScript Contains "$env:COR_") AND NOT srcProcCmdLine Contains Anycase "stackify")
+OR (SrcProcCmdLine ContainsCIS "UserInitMprLogonScript" OR (RegistryKeyPath ContainsCIS "UserInitMprLogonScript" AND EventType = "Registry Value Create"))
+OR ((TgtProcName = "netsh.exe" AND TgtProcCmdLine ContainsCIS "add helper") OR (RegistryPath ContainsCIS "SOFTWARE\Microsoft\NetSh" AND EventType = "Registry Value Create"))
 ```